rust-lang/book/src/ch17-02-concurrency-with-async.md

 let` and `let else`][if-let]<!-- ignore -->.
 The loop will continue executing as long as the pattern it specifies continues to match the value.

-The `rx.recv` call produces a `Future`, which we await.
-The runtime will pause the `Future` until it is ready.
-Once a message arrives, the `Future` will resolve to `Some(message)` as many times as a message arrives.
-When the channel closes, regardless of whether _any_ messages have arrived, the `Future` will instead resolve to `None` to indicate that there are no more values and thus we should stop polling—that is, stop awaiting.
+The `rx.recv` call produces a future, which we await.
+The runtime will pause the future until it is ready.
+Once a message arrives, the future will resolve to `Some(message)` as many times as a message arrives.
+When the channel closes, regardless of whether _any_ messages have arrived, the future will instead resolve to `None` to indicate that there are no more values and thus we should stop polling—that is, stop awaiting.

 The `while let` loop pulls all of this together.
 If the result of calling `rx.recv().await` is `Some(message)`, we get access to the message and we can